Highs and lows of the World Cup group stages so far

 👀 TV listings 👉 https://t.co/xliHcxWvEO pic.twitter.com/wafiZ8XmEz

-England captain Kane proved the chief inspiration and match-winner for their opening victory over Tunisia and followed up with a hat-trick against Panama.
-Five-time world player of the year Ronaldo has also come to the party while Lukaku has shone at the apex of an exciting Belgium attack.
+England captain Harry Kane proved the chief inspiration and match-winner for their opening victory over Tunisia and followed that up with a hat-trick against Panama.
+Five-time world player of the year Cristiano Ronaldo has also come to the party while Romelu Lukaku has shone at the apex of an exciting Belgium attack.

-The system has caught out Neymar after diving to win a penalty, awarded Sweden a spot-kick after the referee initially missed a foul, correctly disallowed an Iran goal for offside and awarded Spain one.
-It still isn’t perfect though.
-It missed Kane and Serbia’s Aleksandar Mitrovic being wrestled off the ball while Australia and Portugal harshly had spot-kicks awarded against them for handball.
+Even the VAR cynics had to agree that the system worked perfectly on Wednesday as South Korea were awarded the first of their two dramatic late goals against Germany after it had been incorrectly disallowed for offside.
+That followed other successes such as Neymar being caught out after diving to win a penalty, Sweden earning a spot-kick after a foul was missed, Iran rightly having a goal chalked off for offside and Spain being awarded one.
+Critics will still point out that it missed Kane and Serbia’s Aleksandar Mitrovic being wrestled off the ball while Australia and Portugal harshly had spot-kicks awarded against them for handball.

 Another moment in time. #GERSWE pic.twitter.com/OAxDRvTrff— FIFA World Cup 🏆 (@FIFAWorldCup) June 23, 2018

-There have been a few head-in-hands moments, the biggest being when Argentina’s Willy Cabellero allowed Croatia’s Ante Rebic to volley home after a poor clearance and when Poland’s Grzegorz Krychowiak gifted Senegal’s M’Baye Niang a goal with a dreadful backpass.
+There have been a few head-in-hands moments.
+From the keepers, Argentina’s Willy Caballero allowed Croatia’s Ante Rebic to volley home after a poor clearance and Manuel Neuer’s venture upfield in Germany’s loss to South Korea backfired.
+Elsewhere on the field, Poland’s Grzegorz Krychowiak gifted Senegal’s M’Baye Niang a goal with a dreadful backpass.

 Messi 😱😱😱😱 #Worldcup pic.twitter.com/DOvuBeb8c6— Ian Wright (@IanWright0) June 16, 2018

-22: Penalties awarded in the tournament – a new record and already nine more than in the whole of the 2014 event.
+24: Penalties awarded in the tournament – a new record and already 11 more than in the whole of the 2014 event.

+252: ‘Attacks’ by Germany in their three games, according to FIFA statistics.
+It came to little avail.

 2,089: Passes completed by Spain in their three games.